StanfordVL/OmniGibson/docs/getting_started/building_blocks.md

 python -m omnigibson.examples.object_states.particle_applier_remover_demo
 ```

 This demo loads in a washtowel and table and lets you choose the ability configuration to enable the washtowel with.
-The washtowel will then proceed to either remove and generate particles dynamically on the table while moving.
+The washtowel will then proceed to either remove or generate particles dynamically on the table while moving.

 ??? code "particle_applier_remover_demo.py"